 Bodyweight Workout Routines You Can Perform Anywhere

-Time is at premium during the Holiday Season and we?re often pressured to indulgence in homemade decadent desserts.
+During a time where going out of your house is frowned upon, we're often pressured to indulge in homemade decadent desserts.
 Do not use this situation as an excuse to completely throw your diet, exercise regimen, and healthy lifestyle out of the window.

-One of the most challenging elements of the Holiday Season is finding time to exercise.
+One of the most challenging elements is finding time to exercise.
 It difficult to accept that your usual gym workouts may take a backseat during this time of year but that doesn't mean you can squeeze in shorter high-quality and high-intensity workouts.

 The Bodyweight ExercisesThe exercises below are organized by an emphasis on upper body, lower body, abdominal, or conditioning.